longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Zoom In
-    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Mini Map`_) will zoom in on the `Map View`_ one level.
+    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Minimap`_) will zoom in on the `Map View`_ one level.

 Zoom Default
     Resets the zoom level to the default position at Zoom Level 0.

 Zoom Out
-    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Mini Map`_) will zoom out on the `Map View`_ one level.
+    Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to the `Minimap`_) will zoom out on the `Map View`_ one level.

 Scale Fonts
     Enables fonts to scale along with the zoom level.

 Citybar Style
-    This menu has a sub-menu of three options: :guilabel:`Simple`, :guilabel:`Traditional`, and :guilabel:`Polished` as shown in Figures 13, 14, and 15, respectively.
+    This menu has a sub-menu of three options: :guilabel:`Simple`, :guilabel:`Traditional`, and :guilabel:`Polished` as shown in :numref:`Citybar Style Simple`, :numref:`Citybar Sytle Traditional`, and, :numref:`Citybar Style Polished`, respectively.

+.. _Citybar Style Simple:
 .. figure:: ../../_static/images/gui-elements/citybar-simple.png
   :align: center
   :alt: Citybar style - Simple
   :figclass: align-center

-  Figure 13: Citybar style - Simple
+  Citybar style - Simple

+.. _Citybar Sytle Traditional:
 .. figure:: ../../_static/images/gui-elements/citybar-traditional.png
   :align: center
   :alt: Citybar style - Traditional
   :figclass: align-center

-  Figure 14: Citybar style - Traditional
+  Citybar style - Traditional

+.. _Citybar Style Polished:
 .. figure:: ../../_static/images/gui-elements/citybar-polished.png
   :align: center
   :alt: Citybar style - Polished
   :figclass: align-center

-  Figure 15: Citybar style - Polished
+  Citybar style - Polished

 City Outlines
     Enables or Disables the display on the `Map View`_ of the city's vision radius or outline.

 City Output
-    Enables or Disables the display on the `Map View`_ the city's food, production and trade as shown in the `City Dialog`_ box.
+    Enables or Disables the display on the `Map View`_ the city's food, production, and trade as shown in the `City Dialog`_ box.

 Map Grid